 If any of these sound familiar, it’s time to take control of your superannuation.
 Here are some simple steps to get you started.

 Once you know where all your superannuation is, you may like to consider consolidating (or rolling over) all the different balances into a single account.
-This potentially doesn’t just save on account keeping fees, it means you could easily keep track of your super throughout your working life.
+This saves on account keeping fees and means you can easily keep track of your super.

-Before transferring different accounts into a single one, it is a good idea to check with your other funds to see if there are any exit fees for moving your benefit or, other loss of benefits, such as insurance.
+Before transferring different accounts into one, it is a good idea to check with your other funds to see if there are any exit fees for moving your benefit or loss of benefits such as insurance.

-Most super funds have a downloadable form that you can print off to submit to your employer letting them know that you want your super paid into your existing fund rather than your employer's nominated super fund (typically known as a Superannuation standard choice form).
-This way all of your super is kept in the one place without having to open another account (which could help maximise your benefits).
+Most super funds have a downloadable form you can print off to submit to your employer letting them know you want your super paid into your existing fund rather than your employer's nominated super fund, typically known as a superannuation standard choice form.
+This way all of your super is kept in one place without having to open another account, which could help maximise your benefits.